m2nlight/AHKShortcutLikeMac/README.md

 Tips:
-* Autorun: You can complited it to an execute file by **Ahk2Exe**, then create a shortcut file into Startup Menu(Win10: `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`) or create a schedule task with `v0.2-beta.1`:
+* Autorun: You can complited it to an execute file by **Ahk2Exe**, then create a shortcut file into Startup Menu(Win10: `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`) or create a schedule task:
   ```cmd
   schtasks.exe /Create /TN machotkey /RU Users /SC ONLOGON /TR "C:\Tools\machotkey\machotkey.exe"
   ```